FranxYao/franxyao.github.io/index.md

 ### UPDATES

 * Dec 22 2018.
-I will be joining Tencent AI Lab, Seattle in the Summer of 2019.
+I will be joining Tencent AI Lab, Seattle in the Summer of 2019 as a NLP research intern.

 * Feb 15 2018, Our paper [Natural Answer Generation with Heterogeneous Memory](https://francix.github.io/NaturalAnswerGeneration.pdf) is accepted by NAACL-HLT 2018!